15 Best Leg Exercises and Workout for Muscle & Strength

 12. Smith Machine Squat

-Squats on a smith machine help to stabilize your core and keep your posture in the correct position while doing a squat.
+Squats on a Smith machine help stabilize your core and correct your posture while doing a squat.

-The Smith machine squat allows you to safely squat a heavyweight in the absence of a spotter.
+The Smith machine squat allows you to squat a heavyweight safely without a spotter.
 Just make sure that you use the safety pins.

 Standing Leg Curl

-4. When your thighs are parallel with the floor, exhale and push off with your legs to reverse the movement and return to the starting position.
+6. Exhale and push off with your legs to return to the starting position.

 Tips